SC5/sc5-machine-learning/glossary.md

 A classifier for classification problems that gives a decision boundary with a "large" margin between classes.
 Also known as a large margin classifier.

 #### Tractable problems
-A problem is tractable is iff can be solved in terms of a a closed-form expression (see closed form expression).
+A problem is tractable if, and only if, it can be solved as a closed-form expression (see closed form expression).

 #### Unsupervised machine learning
 A field of machine learning wherein the training sets are unlabelled and the main objective of learning algorithms is to find structure in the data.
+A typical example of unsupervised learning is _clustering_.

 #### Vectorisation
 (In programming) using matrix operations instead of applying operations to individual elements in for/while loops, thereby making computation more efficient.